stfc/openstack-guide/pages/access.rst

 .. _here: http://www.putty.org/

-- First, open Pageant (the icon can be found in the bottom right status bar once you open the program) and click 'Add Key'.
+- First, open Pageant (the icon can be found in the bottom right status bar of the Windows taskbar once you open the program) and click 'Add Key'.

 .. image:: https://image.ibb.co/ebVMH5/pageant.png